 If a student is unable to demonstrate competence in a skill, the student will have one additional attempt to successfully demonstrate the skill.
-If a student does not achieve the minimum passing grade (70%) on the first attempt, the student will be put on academic probation.
+If a student does not achieve the minimum passing grade (70%) on the first attempt and/or fails to earn at least minimum competency on all items identified as critical elements during a practical exam, then the student will be placed on academic probation.
 The student must demonstrate remedial activities and efforts which suggest that the outcome of the second trial will be different than the initial attempt.
 Remediation learning activities will be mutually agreed upon by the student, instructor, and/or program director.
 Performance standards must be met prior to the next scheduled laboratory practical examination.
 Failure of a second practical examination attempt will result in the student being unable to progress in the program.
 Successful remediation attempts will result in the student receiving the higher of the following: their original grade or 70%.
 Students must pass all laboratory practical examinations to progress to clinical experiences.
 A student cannot participate in clinical experiences until the evaluation has been completed.